-4.2 Matching Accuracy
+B. Matching Accuracy

-The Cumulative Match Characteristic (CMC) curve of the proposed algorithm in searching all 258 latents against the background database of 29,257 rolled prints is shown in Fig. 5.
+The Cumulative Match Characteristic (CMC) curve of the proposed algorithm in searching all 258 latents against the background database of 29,257 rolled prints is shown in Fig. 8a.
 A CMC curve plots the rank-k identification rate against k, for $k = 1, 2, \dots, 20$.
-The rank-k identification rate indicates the proportion of times the mated fingerprint occurs in the top k matches.
-A rank-1 identification rate of 74.0 percent and a rank-20 identification rate of 82.9 percent were achieved.
-Note that no systematic procedure has been used to select the best parameters in matching score computation due to a lack of a large number of latents.
-The matching accuracy can be further improved by fusing the matching results of latent-torolled and latent-to-plain, as shown in [51].
-To our knowledge, only ELFT Phase I [17] has reported matching performance using latents in SD27.
-ELFT Phase I tested fully automated latent search technology by searching 100 latents against a background database of 10,000 rolled prints.
-Out of 100 latents, only 50 are from SD27, and the quality of these selected latents is unknown.
-As shown in Fig. 6a, the accuracies for different quality latents are significantly different.
-Thus, the results of ELFT Phase I and our results cannot be compared directly.
+The rank-k identification rate indicates the proportion of times the mated fingerprint occurs in the top kmatches.
+A rank-1 identification rate of 74.0% and a rank-20 identification rate of 82.9% were achieved.
+Note that no systematic procedure has been used to select the best parameters in matching score computation, due to a lack of a large number of latents.
+The matching accuracy can be further improved by fusing the matching results of latent-to-rolled and latent-to-plain, as shown in [48].
+To our knowledge, only ELFT07 [16] has reported matching performance using latents in SD27.
+ELFT07 tested fully automated latent search technology by searching 100 latents against a background database of 10,000 rolled prints.
+But, only the average performance over all ten participating vendors is reported in [16]; the average rank-1 rate is about 60% on a background of 10,000 rolled prints and 67% on a background of 1,000 rolled prints.
+The results of ELFT07 and our results can not be compared directly.
+In ELFT07 phase I, out of 100 latents only 50 are from SD27, and the quality of these selected latents is unknown.
+As shown in Fig. 8b, the accuracies for different quality latents are significantly different.
+The ELFT phase II used a larger database, but the final report is still not available in the public domain.